ywanyi/devdocs/config-guide/cron/custom-cron-tut.md

 ## Step 7 (optional): Verify your custom cron group

-This step shows how to verify your custom cron group using the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %}.
+This step shows how to verify your custom cron group using the [Magento Admin](https://glossary.magento.com/magento-admin).

 {% collapsible To verify your custom cron group: %}